sin5678/inav_cn_wiki/iNavFlight-Missions.md

 Another, highly detailed how-to for ESP8266 and Cleanflight/Baseflight/INAV is available [here](https://quadmeup.com/wifi-telemetry-for-cleanflight-with-ez-gui-and-esp8266/).
 This reports very poor results, possibly due to the native WiFi capability in the phone hosting ezgui (vice the laptop adaptor for the mwp test).

-## HR-12
+## HC-12

-HR-12 is a comparable radio technology to 3DR with similar range and performance characteristics.
+HC-12 is a comparable radio technology to 3DR with similar range and performance characteristics.
 Its configuration and usage with iNav is well documented https://quadmeup.com/diy-wireless-telemetry-link-for-uav/ and https://quadmeup.com/hc-12-433mhz-wireless-serial-communication-module-configuration/.
 The configuration documented would work equally well in ezgui and mwp.
+These small radios work really well with good range in FU3 mode / 9600 baud (and very cheap).

 ## Openlrsng